 Normally your employer, doctor, or dentist will report an industrial injury.
 You can also report an industrial injury yourself by contacting your employer’s insurance company or the Labour Market Insurance (Arbejdsmarkedets Erhvervssikring).

-Special circumstances where citizens can report an industrial injury
+Special circumstances where citizens can report a work accident

-There may be situations where citizens have to report an industrial injury themselves, for example:
+There may be situations where citizens have to report a work accident themselves, for example:

-- If the employer does not wish to report the injury
+- If the employer does not wish to report the accident

 - If the employer no longer exists